tloughrist/tloughrist/README.md

 ### Current Projects ###
 * Refactoring: Tunnel Brawl!
 A two-to-four player chess variant
-* Building: Cadence, an app to analyze a music file to determine BPM and recommend it for a particular running cadence
+* Building: Cadence, an app to allow users to search Spotify for songs in order to display the song's BPM, then store that information to allow users to search for songs that fall within a BPM range.

 ### Experience ###
 * Philosophy Professor - 2016 to 2023